 Elias Toscano has been a creative artist for over 5 decades.
 He began his musical career at the age of 3, studying the piano, classical percussion, jazz drumset, and composition simultaneously.
 Jazz drumming, his lifelong passion, led him to leave his native San Antonio for New York, Los Angeles and London, where he studied with legendary drummers Max Roach and Elvin Jones.

-As a devout jazz musician and drummer, as well as avid student of music history, Elias has explored the roots of rhythms both in jazz and in the pre-jazz cultures from which jazz came.
-To quote him: "Much of the music of the Old World, going back to 800 BC in Spain and the Mediterranean, is well-documented, but a case can be made for evidence going as far back as 1500 BC.
-Music of the Orient is represented in Russian music, as well, and the two streams blended in what is know as Eurasian music."
-[Elias had occasion to study composition with the Russian composers of the family Tcherepnin, whose fathers were students of Rimsky-Korsakov (Scheherezade, '1001 and 1 Nights'”)] .
-"The mathematics of music does not change and in Eurasian music truly East meets West.
+As a devout jazz musician and drummer, as well as an avid student of music history, Elias has explored the roots of rhythms both in jazz and in the pre-jazz cultures from which jazz came.
+"Much of the music of the Old World, going back to 800 BC in Spain and the Mediterranean, is well-documented, but a case can be made for evidence going as far back as 1500 BC.
+Music of the Orient is represented in Russian music, as well, and the two streams blended in what is known as Eurasian music". according to Toscano.
+[Elias had occasion to study composition with the Russian composers of the family Tcherepnin, whose fathers were students of Rimsky-Korsakov (Scheherezade, 1000 and 1 Nights)] .
+"The mathematics of music does not change and in Eurasian music, East truly meets West.
 The parallels in jazz and its use of “blues” notes are strikingly familiar, as are the powerful syncopations of both.
 Perhaps some of the Old Testament celebratory psalms and laments were accompanied by such music, stemming from the very cradle of civilization and migrating across the globe.
 Music is the universal language, but none more than jazz, owing to it's highly improvisational orientation."

 Please email email@example.com for more information.